gustavnogood/OP-Praktik/README.md

 ## Chapter 2
 Summary:
 * incomplete, missing or shallow modelling leads to a design with security flaws.
-* A security flaw in the form of borken buisness integrity can live in production for a long time, bleeding money from your enterprise.
+* A security flaw in the form of broken buisness integrity can live in production for a long time, bleeding money from your enterprise.
 * Consius, explicit design results in a much more robust solution

 # Domain Driven Design DDD